Hyperholomorpic connections on coherent sheaves and stability: Hyperholomorphic sheaves

 \subsection{Weakly hyperholomorphic sheaves}

 \definition Let $M$ be a hyperk\"ahler manifold, $I$ an induced complex structure, and $F$ a torsion-free coherent sheaf on $M$.
 Assume that outside of a closed complex analytic set $Z\subset (M,I)$, $\codim _\C Z\geq 3$, the sheaf $F$ is smooth and equipped with a connection $\nabla$.
-Assume, moreover, that $\nabla$ is hyperholomorphic.
+Assume, moreover, that the curvature of $\nabla$ is $SU(2)$-invariant.
 Then $F$ is called {\bf weakly hyperholomorphic}.

 The main result of this paper is the following theorem.